code-423n4/2023-08-verwa-findings/data/windhustler-Q.md

 - [_checkpoint](https://github.com/code-423n4/2023-08-verwa/blob/main/src/VotingEscrow.sol#L115) function
 consider splitting the whole function into checkpoint individual and checkpoint global functions.
-This makes the code more readable and since global state is not used anywhere expect for the view functions it makes sense to split it.
+This makes the code more readable and since the global state is not used anywhere except for the view functions it makes sense to split it.
 - [userOldPoint.slope](https://github.com/code-423n4/2023-08-verwa/blob/main/src/VotingEscrow.sol#L130) and [userNewPoint.slope](https://github.com/code-423n4/2023-08-verwa/blob/main/src/VotingEscrow.sol#L134) calculations result in loss of precision.
 Consider multiplying the delegated amount with a multiplier(scaling before division) and using it as such through the codebase.
 And then dividing it back when needed to preserve accuracy.
 [See Uniswap's approach](https://github.com/Uniswap/v2-core/blob/master/contracts/libraries/UQ112x112.sol).
 - [Remove redundant code](https://github.com/code-423n4/2023-08-verwa/blob/main/src/VotingEscrow.sol#L142-L144)